artberri/diod/README.md

 }
 ```

+More usage information in the [official documentation](./docs/README.md).

 ## Acknowledgements

 A special thanks to every open source contributor that helped or inspired me to create DIoD, including but not limited to all the contributors of the following libraries: [InversifyJS](https://github.com/inversify/InversifyJS), [Node Dependency Injection](https://github.com/zazoomauro/node-dependency-injection), [TSyringe](https://github.com/microsoft/tsyringe), [Autofac](https://github.com/autofac/Autofac), [Ninject](https://github.com/ninject/Ninject) and the [Symfony DependencyInjection Component](https://github.com/symfony/dependency-injection)

 ## Pronunciation and name origin

 DIoD will be pronounced like the English word 'diode' _/ˈdaɪəʊd/_.
-DIoD is the abbreviation of 'Dependency Injection or Die', which is the first and only thing I was able to elaborate after I realised that the short `diod` package name was free on the NPM registry.
+DIoD is the abbreviation of **Dependency Injection or Die**, which is the first and only thing I was able to elaborate after I realised that the short `diod` package name was free on the NPM registry.

 ## License